ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Sophie, Marketing Director, hopes to make father proud;

-        “This is by far our biggest achievement and it feels such a privilege to take on the role of ownership.
+        “It feels such a privilege to take on the role of ownership and we are certainly stepping into some very big shoes!
+Going through this process of taking over the company has been a really special time for us as a family.
 It is quite an emotional milestone when you look back and see how far we have all come.
 We started off as kids helping dad out in the school holidays learning all about cables and wires, and here we are 20 years later taking over a £5million business!
 My dad has taught me so much over the years from mastering marketing techniques to understanding the overall operations of running a business.
 We plan to make him the proudest father alive”

         Oliver, Purchasing Director, looks forward to next chapter in the business;